 There is currently no cure for FFA, but there are treatments available that slow the progression of the disease.
 Unfortunately, there is very little evidence for the efficacy of Frontal Fibrosing Alopecia treatments, and sometimes, the condition stops on its own.
 The most common treatments include:

-Other alternative options include hair transplantation once the condition has been stable for many years and laser therapy which may be effective in reducing symptoms in patients with active disease .
+Other alternative options include hair transplantation once the condition has been stable for many years, and laser regrowth therapy which may be effective in reducing symptoms in patients with active disease .
 However, hair transplants may not be suitable for everyone, because there may be reactivation of FFA, and hair transplant grafts may fall out.

 Individuals with Frontal Fibrosing Alopecia may be told to be gentle with the skin on their face whilst cleansing and opt for a fragrance-free cleanser.
 Additionally, it is important to avoid hair-styling tools that generate heat and tight hairstyles (ex. tight ponytails) that can promote hair loss.

 Discuss your treatment plan with your hair loss consultant to find out if you’re eligible for a hair transplant at the Wimpole Clinic or to speak about alternative options.

 Although FFA cannot be cured, people with Frontal Fibrosing Alopecia go on to live very fulfilling lives.
 It is important to stick with your treatment plan as it can delay the progression of FFA and permanent hair loss.
 Always speak to your trichologist or doctor before trying natural remedies or if you have any side effects.

 If you’re self-conscious about having FFA, hair extensions and wigs are good options, as they boost confidence.
 You may also want to join a support group for people with alopecia as these groups give added emotional support.